 IFRS 15 was issued in May 2014 and establishes a new five-step model that will apply to revenue arising from contracts with customers.
 Under IFRS 15, revenue is recognized at an amount that reflects the consideration to which an entity expects to be entitled in exchange for transferring goods or services to a customer.
 The principles in IFRS 15 provide a more structured approach to measuring and recording revenue.
 The new revenue standard is applicable to all entities and will supersede all current revenue recognition requirements under IFRS.
 Either a full or modified retrospective application is required for annual periods beginning on or after January 1, 2018, with early adoption permitted.
-Management is currently assessing the impact of IFRS 15 and intends to adopt the new standard on the required effective date.
+The Trust intends to adopt IFRS 15 for the annual period beginning on January 1, 2018.
+Based on its preliminary assessment of the standard, the Trust does not expect the standard to have a material impact on the financial statements of the Trust.